xtaci/safebox/README.md

 The main goal of safebox is to make key backup easier with single main key to derive the reset.
 You only need to backup **ONE** file about **256KB** to your removable disk, such as floppy disk/thumb drive/mo disk(magneto optical)/dvd-ram, etc...

-# Safebox Can derive
+# Safebox Can Derive Keys For:

-1. SSH Key
+1. SSH
-2. Ethereum Key
+2. Ethereum
-3. Bitcoin Key
+3. Bitcoin
+4. Atom
+5. Band
+6. Persistence
+7. Kava
+8. Akash
-4. and more plugable export plugin keeping coming.
+9. and more plugable export plugin keeping coming.

 Up to **16384** keys can be derived with a single main key.